CSC207-UofT/course-project-team-scouts/phase1/design_document.md

 Decorators are most useful when we are working with a **singular object** whose behaviour or attributes we want to modify/expand.
 Keeping up with the theme of soccer players, a good example would be having a base `Player` entity that can be customized with many individual pieces of attire or accessories.
 However, our `StatsCalculator` classes are simply being used by other classes to calculate singular statistics on the fly, so it is fine that they are just monolithic classes with methods for each kind of statistic.

-*In the future, we may consider implementing...*
+We will continue to consider how other design patterns can be applied to our project in the future.

 ## Progress Report